Word of God to Remember

 What we have to remember:

-When our ancestors were in Egypt, they gave no thought to your miracles; they did not remember your many kindnesses, and they rebelled by the sea, the Red Sea.
+When our ancestors were in Egypt, they gave no thought to your miracles; they did not remember your many kindnesses and rebelled by the Red Sea.
 They soon forgot his works, even within three days.
 Psalm 106:7,13.

 They rebelled because they did not remember His works.
 They did not remember their early days.
 ‘Because you did not remember the days of your youth but enraged me with all these things, I will surely bring down on your head what you have done, declares the Sovereign LORD.
 Did you not add lewdness to all your other detestable practices? –Ezekiel 16:43.
 They had forgotten God for too long.
 Even though God had repeatedly warned them to remember what He had done for them, they kept forgetting.